Skip to content

 #2 The Snag Test

-Run your ring over a fine-knit sweater or a pair of pantyhose.
+Run your gemstone ring over a fine-knit sweater or a pair of pantyhose.
 If the prongs snag on the fabric, they may be lifted or thinned out.

 Jewelry Care Self Check